BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 Even so, it does have some nice features over doing it yourself with Object.create:

- * it will give you an error if you try to extend something after modifying it.
-This fail fast behaviour should help you avoid errors.
+ * setting up the inheritance chain overwrites any modifications that have been made to the prototype.
+Changing the inheritance chain after having added methods is almost always a programmer mistake.
+Topiarist will detect if you try to do this and throw an error.
  * it copies function properties over from the superclass too.
 This is the same behaviour that Backbone has, and it lets you add useful things to your functions that will carry forward to their children too.
  * a 'superclass' property is created on the subclass constructor which can be helpful.
  * the constructor property is set up on the prototype, which means that (object instance).constructor returns the correct thing.
  * if you prefer an object literal style of definition, you can also pass in an object containing definitions of properties you want on the prototype.

-Most helpers for inheritance out there do something similar, which means that there's a good chance topiarist.extend will interoperate with whatever your other favourite other library is.
+Most helpers for inheritance out there do something similar, which means that there's a good chance topiarist.extend will interoperate with whatever your other favourite library is.

 Interfaces - Duck Typing